martibosch/snakemacs/README.md

 # .emacs.d

-emacs25 setup for Python.
+emacs25 setup for data-centric Python, web development and C/C++ for CMake projects

 ## System Requirements

 This setup requires emacs >= 25.1.2.
 The interactive emacs Python shell will use the `ipython` interpreter if you have it installed, otherwise it will use default python interpreter.

 The emacs packages are managed through [Cask](http://cask.readthedocs.io/).
-Follow their instruction to install it in your system.
+Follow their instructions to install it in your system.

 ## Installation